Saphieron/saph_pico_temperature/README.md

 - Raspberry Pi Pico
 - Bosch BME280
-- Some OLED screen i haven't decided on.
+- A 0.91" OLED screen using the SSD1306 display controller

 ## How to use/import
-TBA
+More following soon